 Restaurants – If it is a formal restaurant, chances are the 10% tip will already be added to the bill.
 Small eateries don’t charge it and most of the time they don’t expect it, but it is always nice to leave something.

-Tours – Guides are used to getting $5 to $15 depending on the size of your group.
+Tours – Villatoro says guides are used to getting $5 to $15 depending on the size of your group.
+But Moore went with 10% which typically worked out to about $10 per person.

 Language